This topic has 16 questions:

 In answering this question, we concentrate mainly on dead plant matter as this constitutes the major part of organic matter in soil (apart from living roots).
 However, the broad principles also apply to the degradation of animal and microbial matter.

 Living organisms are made up of thousands of different compounds, so when they die there are thousands of compounds in the soil to be decomposed.
-As these compounds are decomposed, the organic matter in soil is transformed and gradually changes so that eventually it is no longer recognizable as part of the original plant.
+As these compounds are decomposed, the organic matter in soil is transformed and gradually changes so that eventually it is no longer recognisable as part of the original plant.
 These stages are:

 Compounds in the first group are quick and easy for fungi and bacteria to decompose, so the carbon and energy they provide is readily available.
 Most of the microbes living in the soil have the enzymes needed to decompose these simple compounds.
 This type of decomposition is the first stage during the degradation of organic matter.
 Mites and small soil animals often help this stage by breaking up the organic matter into smaller pieces exposing more of the material to colonisation by bacteria and fungi.